Dr Nicholas Palfreyman

 Within periodontics, Peter is interested in the conservative non-surgical management of periodontal disease, oral hygiene education, periodontal surgery and implant surgery.
 He is actively involved as a clinical demonstrator in the education of dental students, oral hygienists/therapists and general dentists at the University of Melbourne and LaTrobe University.
 He is also a member of the Australian Dental Association, Australian Society of Periodontology, Australia & New Zealand Academy of Periodontists, and the International Team for Implantology.

 Away from the clinic, Peter enjoys hiking, travelling and reading.
+As a proud local resident, you are likely to find Peter at one of Ballarat's many excellent cafes and restaurants, jogging around Lake Wendouree or in the crowd at a Sebastopol FNC match, amongst other places.
 He is a keen fan and participant in many sports; also passionately supporting Manchester United football club and Collingwood football club.
 Peter is also fluent communicating in Greek.

 Dr Theo Chan